FishGoddess/logit/README.en.md

 * Context binding supports, using logger is more elegant.
 * Configuration plugins supports, ex: yaml plugin can create logger from yaml configuration file.
 * Interceptor supports which can inject values from context.
+* Error handling supports which can let you count errors and report them.

 > More logit ecology can be found in [GitHub](https://github.com/go-logit) / [Gitee](https://gitee.com/go-logit)